 On-demand routing protocols have the potential to provide scalable information delivery in large ad hoc networks.
 The novelty of these protocols is in their approach to route discovery, where a route is determined only when it is required by initiating a route discovery procedure.
 Much of the research in this area has focused on reducing the route discovery overhead when prior knowledge of the destination is available at the source or by routing through stable links.
 Hence, many of the protocols proposed to date still resort to flooding the network when prior knowledge about the destination is un-available.
 This paper proposes a novel routing protocol for ad hoc networks, called On-demand Tree-based Routing Protocol (OTRP).
 This protocol combines the idea of hop-by-hop routing (as used by AODV) with an efficient route discovery algorithm called Tree-based Optimised Flooding (TOF) to improve scalability of ad hoc networks when there is no prior knowledge about the destination.
 To achieve this in OTRP, route discovery overheads are minimised by selectively flooding the network through a limited set of nodes, referred to as branching nodes.
 The key factors governing the performance of OTRP are theoretically analysed and evaluated, including the number of branch nodes, location of branching nodes and number of Route REQuest (RREQ) retries.
 It was found that the performance of OTRP (evaluated using a variety of well-known metrics) improves as the number of branching nodes increases and the number of consumed RREQ retries is reduced.
 Additionally, theoretical analysis and simulation results shows that OTRP outperforms AODV.
 DYMO, and OLSR with reduced overheads as the number of nodes and traffic load increases.

-Li, K, Safavi-Naeini, M, Franklin, DR, Petasecca, M, Guatelli, S, Rosenfeld, A, Hutton, B & Lerch, M 2013, 'A feasibility study of PETiPIX: an ultra high resolution small animal PET scanner', Journal of Instrumentation, vol. 8, no. 12, pp. 1-15.View/Download from: UTS OPUS or Publisher's site
+Li, K, Safavi-Naeini, M, Franklin, DR, Petasecca, M, Guatelli, S, Rosenfeld, A, Hutton, B & Lerch, M 2013, 'A feasibility study of PETiPIX: an ultra high resolution small animal PET scanner', Journal of Instrumentation, vol. 8, no. 12, pp. 1-15.View/Download from: Publisher's site

 PETiPIX is an ultra high spatial resolution positron emission tomography (PET) scanner designed for imaging mice brains.
 Four Timepix pixellated silicon detector modules are placed in an edge-on configuration to form a scanner with a field of view (FoV) 15 mm in diameter.
 Each detector module consists of 256 × 256 pixels with dimensions of 55 × 55 × 300 µm3.
 Monte Carlo simulations using GEANT4 Application for Tomographic Emission (GATE) were performed to evaluate the feasibility of the PETiPIX design, including estimation of system sensitivity, angular dependence, spatial resolution (point source, hot and cold phantom studies) and evaluation of potential detector shield designs.
 Initial experimental work also established that scattered photons and recoil electrons could be detected using a single edge-on Timepix detector with a positron source.
 Simulation results estimate a spatial resolution of 0.26 mm full width at half maximum (FWHM) at the centre of FoV and 0.29 mm FWHM overall spatial resolution with sensitivity of 0.01%, and indicate that a 1.5 mm thick tungsten shield parallel to the detectors will absorb the majority of non-coplanar annihilation photons, significantly reducing the rates of randoms.
 Results from the simulated phantom studies demonstrate that PETiPIX is a promising design for studies demanding high resolution images of mice brains.

-Masihpour, M, Abolhasan, M & Franklin, DR 2013, 'Multihop Relay Techniques for Communication Range Extension in Near-Field Magnetic Induction Communication Systems', Journal of Networks, vol. 8, no. 5, pp. 999-1011.View/Download from: UTS OPUS or Publisher's site
+Masihpour, M, Abolhasan, M & Franklin, DR 2013, 'Multihop Relay Techniques for Communication Range Extension in Near-Field Magnetic Induction Communication Systems', Journal of Networks, vol. 8, no. 5, pp. 999-1011.View/Download from: Publisher's site

 In this paper, multihop relaying in RF-based communications and near field magnetic induction communication (NFMIC) is discussed.
 Three multihop relay strategies for NFMIC are proposed: Non Line of Sight Magnetic Induction Relay (NLoS-MI Relay), Non Line of Sight Master/Assistant Magnetic Induction Relay1 (NLoS-MAMI Relay1) and Non Line of Sight Master/Assistant Magnetic Induction Relay2 (NLoSMAMI Relay2).
 In the first approach only one node contributes to the communication, while in the other two techniques (which are based on a master-assistant strategy), two relaying nodes are employed.
 This paper shows that these three techniques can be used to overcome the problem of dead spots within a body area network and extend the communication range without increasing the transmission power and the antenna size or decreasing receiver sensitivity.
 The impact of the separation distance between the nodes on the achievable RSS and channel data rate is evaluated for the three techniques.
 It is demonstrated that the technique which is most effective depends on the specific network topology.
 Optimum selection of nodes as relay master and assistant based on the location of the nodes is discussed.
 The paper also studies the impact of the quality factor on achievable data rate.
 It is shown that to obtain the highest data rate, the optimum quality factor needs to be determined for each proposed cooperative communication method.